 Housing options

-If you do need to find alternative accommodation, you can consider the following options:
+If you do need to find alternative accommodation, or are worried about your mortgage, you can consider the following options:

 Contents